 Are you curious about the plant known as kava or Piper Methysticum?
-Maybe you've heard of it in passing and wondered what it is, or perhaps you have become aware of its potential health benefits.
-Kava has a long history of use in Polynesian culture and today continues to be used around the world for relaxation, restful sleep, anxiety relief, and more.
-In this blog post we will dive deep into the mysterious world beneath the roots--the science behind kava and what makes this medicinal plant so special.
+Maybe you've heard of it in passing and wondered what it is, or perhaps you have become aware of its potential benefits.
+Kava has a long history of use in Polynesian culture and today continues to be used around the world.

 Do you want to give kava a try?
 View our selection of kava products.